msh9/codinginthetrenches.com/content/post/2016-09-11-angular-services-things-to-not-do.md

 There's a couple things wrong here.
 The lessor of the two issues is that Angular already provides the service pattern if we need to create a new object with `new`.
 The greater issue is more insidious though and that is the code above breaks dependency injection.
-One of the great things about Angular (1 and 2!) is that it provides a built-in DI system which instantiates objects as needed and then injects them based on name.
-This great feature is both ignored and circumvented by using a factory to inject a constructor.
-It means among other things that `var theThinger` in the above example cannot be used for sharing state. post injection instantiation also means that the dependent controller / directive / service is knows more about the service than necessary (eg how to build the service).
-Testing 'OtherThing' is just a little bit more difficult now because we cannot directly spy on or create mocks of `theThinger` since it was instantiated in place.
+One of the great things about Angular (1 and 2!) is that it provides a built-in DI system that instantiates objects as needed and then injects them based on name.
+This great feature is ignored by using a factory to inject a constructor.
+It means that `var theThinger` in the above example cannot be used for sharing state.
+Post injection instantiation also means that the dependent controller / directive / service knows more about the service than necessary, for example how to build the service.
+Testing 'OtherThing' is also just a little bit more difficult now because we cannot directly spy on or create mocks of `theThinger` since it was instantiated in place.

-All in all, while there may some times be valid reasons for injecting a constructor function, as a general rule this is best avoided.
+All in all, while there may occasionally be valid reasons for injecting a constructor function, as a general rule this is best avoided.

 This leads nicely into our next topic.